Postgraduate study in Software Engineering

 A strong research focus is vital to the Department of Electrical and Computer Engineering, and postgraduate study in Software Engineering is no exception.
-We boast expertise such as the Software Engineering Processes, Tools and Applications group (SEPTA) and the Parallel Computing research group, giving you opportunities to tackle projects alongside world-class researchers using purpose-built facilities, with real-world applications.
+We boast expertise such as the Human Aspects in Software Engineering Lab (HASEL) and the Parallel Computing research group, giving you opportunities to tackle projects alongside world-class researchers using purpose-built facilities, with real-world applications.

 Postgraduate study in Software Engineering is as broad as the field itself, so your focus may range from fundamental research that advances our understanding of the discipline, or applied knowledge, which can mean utilising the right principles in a number of domains.
 Some major topics may include:

 - Domain-specific languages

 - Information transformation

 - Performance engineering

 - Software measurement

 - System evolution